Custom Nation: Awards

-Custom Nation was ranked #8 on the New York Times Best Seller list in early December 2012.
+Custom Nation is ranked well on a various best-seller lists.
+The book was ranked #8 on the New York Times Best Seller list in early December 2012.
 USA Today ranked Custom Nation #94 on its Best seller list.
 Publishers Weekly ranked Custom Nation #12 on its Bestsellers list.
 Custom Nation was ranked #78 in Amazon.com's Management and Leadership category, sub listed under Planning and Forecasting.
-Custom Nation was also ranked #53 on Amazon's Best seller list for Management and Leadership sub listed under Production and Operations books.
-It was ranked #150 on Amazon's general content Best seller list.

 Publishers Weekly reviewed the book in September 2012, writing that Custom Nation was an excellent instruction manual for businesses looking to use customized products to grow further.